quantumchunks/quantumchunks.github.io/math/probability/index.md

 S = \{1, 2, 3, 4, 5, 6\}.
 $$

-**Measuring a qubit** is not exactly similar to a coin toss though its sample space is similar in that it has two members
+**Measuring a qubit** is not exactly similar to a coin toss, though its sample space has two members as well

 $$
 S = \{\uparrow, \downarrow\}.
 $$

-The up and down arrows signify the possible values for measuring the spin of an electron (spin-up and spin-dowwn) which is equivalent to a qubit. [^1]
+The up and down arrows signify the possible values for measuring the spin of an electron (spin-up and spin-dowwn).
+An electron's spin is equivalent to a qubit. [^1]

 ## Probability
 Each outcome $$s$$ has a probability of occurrence $$P(s)$$ that is a positive number less than or equal to 1 ($$0< P(s) \le 1$$).